microbialman/CGATMetaSequencing/README.md

 Before running a pipeline it must be configured by specifying its parameters within the associated YAML file.
 Example *.yml* files can be found in the *pipelines* folder.

 For instance, settings for the *pipelines_filter.py* pipeline, such as skipping rRNA filtering, can be adjusted in the *pipelines_filter.yml* file.
-The *.yml* file should be copied into the working directory from which the pipeline will be run and should be named to match the pipeline being run.
+The *.yml* file should be edited within the pipelines folder, or if using custom parameters for a single run, copied into the working directory from which the pipeline will be run where it should be named *pipeline.yml*.

 ### Running